fxkuehl/keyboard/layout.md

 This is the highest scoring solution found by the annealing algorithm on this text sample.
 It was also the most frequently found one with 18 times out of 247 program runs.

 The overall score is a further improvement on Colemak.
-Looking at individual metrics, the improvements are quite dramatic.
+Looking at some of the individual metrics, the improvements are quite dramatic.
 The heatmap score is nearly perfect, which only shows that this had a high weight in the overall score.
-Comparing this directly to existing layouts like Colemak is not really fair given that they may have been optimized for a different choice of key weights.
+However, there is a slight imbalance between hands of 56:44.
+Comparing this directly to existing layouts like Colemak is not really fair, given that they may have been optimized for a different choice of key weights.

 The bad bigrams score, on the other hand, is very objective.
-It is nearly factor 3 better than Colemak and more than factor 8 better than Dvorak.
-Fast bigrams are improved, but Colemak was already quite good at that.
-Where this layout really distinguishes itself from previous layouts is in the fast 3-gram metric, where it scores almost a factor 4 higher than Colemak and factor 36 higher than Dvorak.
+It is nearly factor 3 better than Colemak and more than factor 8 better than Dvorak and Workman.
+Fast bigrams are improved, but Colemak and Workman were already quite good at that.
+Where this layout really distinguishes itself is in the fast 3-gram metric, where it scores almost a factor 2 higher than Workman, factor 4 higher than Colemak, and factor 36 higher than Dvorak.

 The slow bigram number is smaller than Dvorak.
 However that does not translate directly to a shorter average run length.
-This has to be expected, given that this layout has much more fast bigrams and 3-grams in the same hand.
-The average run length is even slightly higher than in Colemak.
+This has to be expected, given that this layout has much more fast bigrams and 3-grams contributing to the average run length.
+It is even slightly higher than in Colemak.

 Overall finger travel distance is similar to Colemak and Dvorak.
 However, it is more evenly distributed with significantly less travel for the index fingers.

+In summary, this layout outperforms Workman in the fast bigram and 3-gram scores while fixing the same-finger bigram problem of that layout.
+For Workman users, the placement of "F" may be uncomfortable, requiring a lateral motion.
+Rearranging the "F", "W" and "P" keys would be an easy fix that would not affect any of the bigram and 3-gram scores.
+"Z", "Q", "B" and the punctuation keys could be rearranged more logically without affecting the bigram and 3-gram scores significantly.

 The remaining layouts in this section have slightly lower overall scores than this one.
 However, analyzing them allows some insight into the trade-offs made by the algorithm and highlights different strategies found by the simulated annealing algorithm to optimize for the multi-objective quality function.

-## NEOI
+### NEOI

     [ Z ] [' "] [ A ] [, <] [ X ] | [ J ] [ B ] [ R ] [ M ] [ V ]
      0.1   0.8  12.5   2.5   0.2  |  0.6   2.2  10.2   3.9   1.8